 So, if you have visitors from the EU, you must be GDPR compliant – regardless of where in the world you and your website is located.

 However, the relationship between the CCPA and cookies are different.

 In the CCPA, cookies and similar tracking technologies are classified as unique identifiers that form part the law’s definition of personal information (1798.140.x).

 Unique identifiers are types of technologies that are able to recognize a consumer, a family, a household, or a device that is linked to a consumer or family or household, over time and across services.

 This means that any for-profit company in the world that has cookies and similar tracking technology implemented on their websites could be liable for CCPA cookie compliance, in particular if they sell or make available to third parties (such as Google or Facebook) the personal information of Californian users.

 You might think, well that’s not me and my business.
 But hold on!

 The CCPA’s definition of “personal information”, “business” and “sale” is very broad and will undoubtably extent to many more companies than it seems at first sight.

-On August 14, 2020 the final CCPA regulations was approved and took effect.
+On August 14, 2020 the final CCPA regulations took effect and enforcement by the Attorney General began.